budipest/mobile/README.md

 ## What's the deal with the name?

-Budapest is the capital of Hungary, and is our hometown.
+Budapest is the capital of Hungary and is our hometown.
 It was created in 1873 by merging Óbuda, **Buda and Pest**. **Budi**, on the other hand, is a slang word for toilets.
 The rest is up to you...

 ## Getting Started